Skip to main content

 diagrid whoami

-To run the quickstart code locally, you can use the diagrid dev start command.
-This command:
+To run the quickstart locally, use the diagrid dev run command.
+This command uses the dapr multi-app run file in the root of the code directory to:

-• Launches the local quickstart code: Locates the code directory using the value specified for workDir and launches the code using the app command inputs
+• Launch the quickstart applications: Locates the code directories using the values specified for workDir and launches each application using the respective app command inputs

-• Injects environment variables: Configures the Dapr client to talk to Catalyst using the order-workflow App ID API token
+• Inject environment variables: Configures the Dapr workflow client to talk to Catalyst

 For additional details on the Catalyst local development experience, read Develop Locally with Catalyst APIs.